kgn/resume/readme.md

 [GitHub](http://github.com/kgn) | [Dribbble](http://dribbble.com/kgn) | [Twitter](http://twitter.com/_kgn)

+*I love beautiful interfaces and code bases!*

 I am a developer/designer and love being able to marry the two with a dash of user experience!
-I love designing an application or website in Photoshop and making it come alive in code.
+I am passionate about pixel-perfect interfaces and icons and enjoy designing an app or website in Photoshop and making it come alive in code.
 I have been programming for the web for over 10 years and for the Mac and iOS since the iPhone SDK was released.
-I am proficient in a number of languages most notably being: objective-c, coffeescript/javascript, and python.
-I am an active member of both communities, [doing interviews](http://www.objectivesee.com/david.keegan.html), contributing open source to GitHub and posting work on Dribbble.
-I am also a contributor to the design focused blog [*The Industry*](http://theindustry.cc/author/david/) and also write design and development related posts for my [personal blog](http://kgn.github.com).
+I am proficient in a number of languages most notably being: *objective-c*, *coffeescript/javascript*, and *python*.
+I am an active member in both the design and development communities, [doing interviews](http://www.objectivesee.com/david.keegan.html), contributing open source to GitHub and posting work on Dribbble.
+I am a contributor to the design focused blog [*The Industry*](http://theindustry.cc/author/david/) and also write design and development related posts for my [personal blog](http://kgn.github.com).

 ## Independent Development